Scrumpis/dndsR/README.md

 - Ensure docker image contains all dependencies of all optional functions
 - Add parallelization to term_enrichment and dnds_ideogram
 - Cleanup documentation
+- Extract recycled helpers into their own scripts

 ## Contributing
 dndsR is under active development.
 Contributions, bug reports, and feature requests are welcome.